 A comprehensive online business simulation in partnership with Harvard University

 How does admission to this certificate program differ from a traditional MBA?This is not a degree program.
 You do not have to apply for admission to UT Dallas Jindal School of Management.
 There is no out-of-state tuition rate so all students pay the same $3,495 fee regardless of where they live.
 You will not attend classes.
-As a self-paced professioal certificate program, you study whenever and wherever it is convinient for you.
+As a self-paced professional certificate program, you study whenever and wherever it is convenient for you.

 What are the program admission requirements?There are no specific academic prerequisites, but the ability to perform at a graduate academic level is needed as the content is challenging.
 Management experience is also preferred but the program can be highly valuable for those just moving into management roles.
 We suggest you complete and submit the online application so we can review your probable "fit" with the program.

 When can I begin and how long does the program take to complete?This is an open-enrollment, you may begin as soon as your application is approved and your tuition is paid.
 Each of the 16 units requires an estimated 15 to 25 hours to complete, usually requiring two to three weeks for each unit.
 Students are expected to complete all components of the program within one year.

 What is the online learning experience like?Using your computer and an internet connection, you can access the custom eBook, video cases, assignments, self-test evaluations, additional reference materials, lectures and the quizzes.
 We have designed the program to be a highly interactive, multimodal learning environment.
 It offers the flexibility of self-directed online study, but supports your success with a multitude of learning tools.
 There are also mobile apps for both the iOS and Android platforms so that you can stay connected via your mobile devices.